Prepare the YAML configuration file#

 Prepare the control vector#

-mode will run one simulation per element in the
+The response-functions mode runs one simulation per element of the

-per time dimension, these dimensions being respectively determined by the
+per vertical dimension, and per time dimension, determined respectively by the

 See Doing a dry run to determine the size of the control vector with the